matijaSos/matijasos.github.io/_posts/2018-11-14-haskell-functor-applicative-monad.md

 * **output**: `f b` - transformed value with the same type of context

 `<$>` is just the infix version of `fmap`.

-### Cool stuff it can do
-Mapping over anything, either a predefined data structure or the one you created!
-How cool is that?

 ### When to use it
 When we have a value (e.g. `Just 10`) or data